Updates, commentary, training and advice on immigration and asylum law

 Indefinite leave to remain and naturalisation

-People applying for indefinite leave to remain in the UK (ILR), or for naturalisation as a British citizen, normally have to pass an English language test at CEFR level B1.
+People applying for indefinite leave to remain in the UK, or for naturalisation as a British citizen, normally have to pass an English language test at CEFR level B1.
 However, there are a number of exemptions from this requirement.

 Age exemptions

-As the Home Office guidance states, ILR applicants are exempt from the English language requirement if at the date of the application they are aged 65 or over.
-This provision applies across all ILR categories.
+As the Home Office guidance states, those applying for indefinite leave to remain are exempt from the English language requirement if at the date of the application they are aged 65 or over.
+This provision applies across all settlement applications.
 It can also be found in para 3.1(b) of Appendix KoLL.

 Officials can also drop the requirement for people applying for naturalisation.
 Paragraph 2(1)(e) of Schedule 1 of the British Nationality Act 1981 says that there is discretion to waive the requirement if, because of a person’s age, it would be “unreasonable” to expect them to meet it.
 In practice, the guidance states that “where the applicant is aged 65 or over you must waive the requirement”.